 Cheryl A. McLean is an Associate Professor at the Graduate School of Education, Rutgers University, USA.

-Jennifer Rowsell is Professor of Literacies and Social Innovation at the School of Education, University of Bristol, UK.
+Jennifer Rowsell is Professor of Literacies and Social Innovation and Deputy Head of School at the School of Education, University of Bristol, UK.